phenomnomnominal/betterer/website/docs/api/reporter.md

 Args:

 - `run`: [`BettererRun`](./context#bettererrun) - The current test run.
-- `lifecycle`: `Promise<void>` - A promise that will resolve when the test run ends, or reject when the test run throws.
+- `lifecycle`: `Promise<BettererRunSummary>` - A promise that will resolve when the test run ends, or reject when the test run throws.

 Returns: `Promise<void> | void`